Technigo/project-happy-thoughts/README.md

 The challenge was to structure components and their responsibility.
 The state.
 The listing of the messages which are already in the API.
 Building a form to post a new message and then implement the heart button on an existing message.
 I aimed to have have the mor complex parts like fetches in the App.js and make a component for input messegaes and one for the list of messages that also includet the heart button implement to send likes for a message.
 I put the css in one file and commented out what parts of the css related to each component.

 If I had more time I would have add some animations/transitions to the button and like-heart, stucture in components and in a more DRY-way.
-Added a footer component and mabye a header as well!
+Added a footer component and mabye a header as well.
+Accessability testing.

 ## View it live